Apple Inc. (AAPL) Shares Down Despite Recent Market Volatility

-Apple Inc. (NASDAQ: AAPL)’s stock price has decreased by -0.25 compared to its previous closing price of 155.33.
-However, the company has experienced a 2.70% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported 19 hours ago that Justice Department Escalates Apple Antitrust Probe
+Apple Inc. (NASDAQ: AAPL)’s stock price has decreased by -0.75 compared to its previous closing price of 153.71.
+However, the company has seen a 1.02% increase in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 02/15/23 that Justice Department Escalates Apple Antitrust Probe

 Top 5 Undervalued Stocks To Own In 2023